teambit/docs/docs/resources/migration.md

 ### Resetting a Bit Workspace

-Harmony and legacy workspaces are mutually incompatible, and a repo aint big enough for the two of them.
-So in order to now work in a Harmony workspace you have to reset your Bit workspace as follows (we recommend cloning the current repo and Harmony-ising the clone):
+Harmony and legacy workspaces are mutually incompatible, and a repo ain't big enough for the two of them.
+So to now work in a Harmony workspace you have to reset your Bit workspace, as follows (we recommend cloning the current repo and Harmony-ising the clone):

 1. If you are maintaining your legacy Bit workspace, clone your repository.
 1. Create a new branch for Harmony migration.